kwaclaw/KdSoft.EtwListener/EtwEvents.AgentManager/deploy/ReadMe.md

 - The settings in `appsettings.Local.json` can selectively override settings in `appsettings.json` without having to duplicate the entire file.

+- `authorization.json`:
-- This example will add John Doe as an authorized user for the agent manager (common name of certificate must be "John Doe"):
+  This example will add John Doe in as an authorized user for the agent manager (common name of certificate must be "John Doe"):
   ```json
   "ClientValidation": {
     "AuthorizedCommonNames": [